applabsllc/plweather/README.md

 Demo Here: http://applabsllc.com/plweather/

+This project was a code assessment for Animal Farm.
+The assessment is meant to show skills in HTML/JS/CSS even though position was for React Development (¯\_(ツ)_/¯) .

 ## Installation

 Download or Clone the repository then navigate to the project folder and execute the following command: